wernerdegroot/atombeak/README.md

 }
 ```

-Here is how we might write the code for transfer (which might be a [thunk](https://github.com/reduxjs/redux-thunk)):
+Here is how we might write the code for transfer (which is a [thunk](https://github.com/reduxjs/redux-thunk)):

 ```typescript
 // Helper function to get balance from a given bank account: